plenoptic-org/plenoptic/CONTRIBUTING.md

 are working through.
 If you would like to work on one of those, please give it a try!

-If you'd like to help improve `plenoptic`, we have a bunch of issues we're working through.
-For people who are not already familiar with the project, it would be most helpful to go through the tutorials, README, and documentation and let us know if anything is unclear, what needs more detail (or clearer writing), etc. But if you think you can make progress on one of the existing issues, please give it a try.

 In order to submit changes, create a branch or fork of the project, make your changes, add documentation and tests, and submit a [Pull Request](https://github.com/LabForComputationalVision/plenoptic/pulls).
 See